paravi/Graph-Algorithms-Animation/README.md

 # Graph-Algorithms-Animation
-This repo is an illustration for graph search algorithms using python.
+This repo is an simple illustration for graph search/exploration algorithms using python.
 This involves Breadth-first searach, Depth-first search and a random walk simulation.
 The purpose of animations is to illustrate how these algorithms work in principle.

 ## Dependencies
 The script is written is python and is based on graph-tools package: